All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Common Mistakes in Anti-Aging Protocols

 Mistake 1: Expecting overnight transformation.
 Anti-aging is measured in months and years, not days.
-Patients who quit after 4 weeks because they do not look 10 years younger miss the real benefits, which compound over 6-12 months.
+Patients who quit after 4 weeks because they don't look 10 years younger miss the real benefits, which compound over 6-12 months.
 Set realistic expectations with your provider.

 Mistake 2: Skipping resistance training.
 No peptide stack replaces the anti-aging effects of resistance training.
 Lifting weights maintains bone density, preserves muscle mass, improves insulin sensitivity, and stimulates natural GH release.
 A peptide stack without training produces a fraction of the potential benefit.